-Above all things mentioned in this section I want to build software.
+Above all things mentioned in this section I want to make stuff.
 I like to create and to turn ideas into smooth working prototypes.
 I have been doing this for more than ten years for my own ideas, for researchers, and for my clients.
 I am an engineer through and through.

-When building stuff, I want to do it neat, which for me amounts to solving complex problems by writing brief and simple to understand code, documenting its intentions, applying best practises.
+When building stuff, I want to do it neat, which for me amounts to solving complex problems by writing brief and easy to understand code, documenting its intentions, applying best practises.
 Writing semantic HTML.
 Be efficient with dependencies.
-Using a framework like React or Vue when necessary, but not including jQuery for just toggling a menu.
+Using a framework like React or Vue when necessary, but not depending jQuery for just as simple menu.

 I want to share my skills.
 As a teaching assistant, I have been guiding students through their material for eight years, pushing them to try novel ideas, and coaching them while they built it.
 I deeply loved that job.

 I would love to be able to build intelligent solutions.
 I studied AI because I truly want my life to become smarter.
-Just being faster doesn't cut it.
 If you have a project where you want to put computer vision, natural language processing, machine learning or any form of knowledge technology into a real product, I want to help.
 I might have an idea or two.

 I want to take responsibility and build safe software, and I mean this in two ways.
-First, my experience with AI and big data made me well aware of the possibilities of it, but also of techniques to safeguard misuse, such as differential privacy.
+First, my experience with AI and big data made me well aware of the possibilities of it, but also of techniques to safeguard against misuse, e.g. differential privacy.
 Second, through the safety of the code that powers it.
-I.e. I know how to carry out and prevent SQL-injection, XSS-attacks and common cryptographic mistakes.
+I know how to prevent SQL-injection, XSS-attacks and am familiar with common cryptographic good practices.